ynshen/k-seq/README.md

 > sh ./install.sh
 ```

-There might be a prop to uninstall the old `k-seq` package.
+There might be a prop to uninstall the old `k-seq` package, if installed.

 #### To varify the installation of package
 ```bash